jgao222/mini-markup/README.md

     However, repeated conversions back and forth will not be identical here, since the standard MXML form should use `&lbrkt;` and `&rbrkt;` anyways.

+3. Converting to and from HTML requires passing the `--html` or `-h` flag to the program since HTML5 allows [void-element tags](https://html.spec.whatwg.org/multipage/syntax.html#void-elements): tags which are allowed to act like empty-element tags, but without indicating they are self closing by ending in `/>`.
+Since these look exactly like start tags, processing them correctly requires knowing they exists.
+Please use `-h` when `.html` are involved.